mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 I thought I'd go through a few of them here.

 This is just my personal experience which, let me be clear, is limited to a few days.
-I'm probably wrong about lots of things here.
+I'm probably wrong about lots of things below.

 Not everyone has a GPU